-So if you have two 8 ohm speaker cabinets, they will each get up to 275 watts of power, and more during transient peaks.
-A single 4 ohm cabinet will get 550 watts of power, and again, more during peaks.
+So if you have two 8 ohm speaker cabinets, they will each get up to 175 watts of power, and more during transient peaks.
+A single 4 ohm cabinet will get 350 watts of power, and again, more during peaks.
 Make sure your speaker cabinet(s) can handle the power.

-Also be aware that when running the amp at 4 ohms with extreme settings on the Gain and Master controls and the Limiter circuit disengaged, you may hear audible clipping of the power amp.
+Also be aware that when running the amp at 2.6 or 2 ohms, you are operating at or near the maximum capacity of the power amplifier.
+With extreme settings on the Gain and Master controls and the Limiter circuit disengaged, you may hear audible clipping of the power amp.
 If so, you have exceeded the maximum capacity of the power amp.
 POWER AMP CLIPPING CAN CAUSE DAMAGE BOTH TO ITSELF AND YOUR SPEAKER CABINETS.
 Either re-engage the Limiter (by pushing in on the Effects Blend control) to help smooth out the peaks, or back off on the Gain and Master controls.

 Remember, it's always better to have a little too much power than just barely enough.
-If you find yourself constantly wanting more power than the 550x provides, either:
+If you find yourself constantly wanting more power than the 350x provides, either:

-- a) tell your bandmates to turn down - b) tell the monitor engineer to turn you up - c) (best option) take the time to investigate getting an external power amp and/or additional speaker cabinets to supplement your rig.
+- a) Tell your bandmates to turn down; - b) Tell the monitor engineer to turn you up; - c) (best option) Take the time to investigate getting an external power amp and/or additional speaker cabinets to supplement your rig.